kraken24/terraform-aws-website-deployer/README.md

 2. For your IAM User, generate access key and secret access key. **Save them in a safe place.**
     1. Go to security credentials tab
     ![alt text](images/image.png)
-    2. Scroll down and click on create access key
+    2. Scroll down and click on create access key.
+Please note the region here.
     ![alt text](images/image-1.png)
 3. Buy a domain name from AWS [Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html).
 It will automatically create a Route53 hosted zone.
 You will require the `hosted_zone_id` and `domain_name` for the next steps.
 ![alt text](images/image-2.png)
 4. Create AWS S3 bucket for storing terraform backend state securely.
-Here two values are very important, the bucket name and the AWS region where this bucket is stored.
+Here two values are very important, the **bucket name** and the **AWS region** where this bucket is stored.
 We will assign these values to `BACKEND_BUCKET_NAME` and `BACKEND_BUCKET_REGION` in github.
 Select the region closest to your geographical location.
     1. Select AWS region from drop-down
     ![alt text](images/image-4.png)
     2. Click Create bucket and assign a very unique bucket name.
 You could use `tfstate.<domain-name>` as bucket name.
     ![alt text](images/image-3.png)
     3. Enable bucket versioning and create the bucket.

+---

 ### GitHub Setup

 1. Create a GitHub account to maintain all the files for this project.
-2. Fork this [Repository](https://github.com/kraken24/personal-website-with-terraform) from GitHub and clone it locally.
+2. Fork this [repository](https://github.com/kraken24/personal-website-with-terraform) from GitHub and clone it locally.
 3. In the settings tab, go to `Secrets and variables` tab, click on `Actions` and add secrets.
 ![alt text](images/image-5.png)
 4. Add secret `Name`: `Secret`value as follows: